hayessh/neifoa/README.md

 Paid on Discover card
-change all html file to copyrights to May 2022 buid images, icon, js, css directory updated the rules.html replace video to http website IHSA
+change all html file to copyrights to May 2022 buid images, icon, js, css directory updated the rules.html replace video to youtube update the about.html 5.25